skx/dhcp.io/README.md

 The code is written in Perl, using the [CGI::Application](http://search.cpan.org/perldoc?CGI%3A%3AApplication) framework.

-The logins for all users are stored in a [Redis](http://redis.io/) instance running on the local-host.
+The logins and record-associations for all users are stored in an SQLite database, making deployment nice and simple.

+[Redis](http://redis.io/) instance is used for session-storage, and zone-caching.

-For the serving the actual Dynamic-DNS entries Amazon's Route53 service is used.
+For serving the actual Dynamic-DNS entries Amazon's Route53 service is used.

 Requirements